Top Ten Forms of Synesthesia

 4 Spatial Sequence Synesthesia (SSS)

 People with SSS see lists or sequences as points in space.
-This includes numbers, letters, calendar dates, points in time, etc. Like with similar forms of synesthesia, the arrangements of these points in space in the person's field of view is identical for any set of elements.
-Thus, when presented with a new sequence, they can visualise its behaviour instantaneously.
-In applications of mathematics, this skill is more than invaluable.
+This includes numbers, letters, calendar dates, points in time, etc. Like with similar forms of synesthesia, the arrangements of these points in space in the person's field of view are identical for any set of elements.
+Thus, when presented with a new sequence, they can visualize its behavior instantaneously.
+In applications of mathematics, this skill is invaluable.
 Furthermore, their ability to recall events and the passage of time is practically unparalleled.

 5 Lexical-Gustatory Synesthesia